-This course will introduce you to the fascinating and important study of the methods of inquiry in the Social Sciences.
-You will learn both the logic behind – and the procedures for – a wide variety of research methods, including correlational and experimental designs.
+This course will introduce students to the fascinating and important study of the methods of inquiry in the Social Sciences.
+Students will learn both the logic behind – and the procedures for – a wide variety of research methods, including correlational and experimental designs.

 The course curriculum includes these modules:

 - Chapter 1 Science and Scientific Research